-- 1 Connect the refrigerant cylinder to the service port. - 2 Charge the additional refrigerant amount. - 3 Open the gas stop valve.
+- 1 Connect the refrigerant cylinder to both the service port of the gas stop valve and the service port of the liquid stop valve. - 2 Charge the additional refrigerant amount. - 3 Open the stop valves.

-If pump down is needed in case of dismantling or relocating the system, see "12.2 To pump down" on page 22 for more details.
+If pump down is needed in case of dismantling or relocating the system, see "11.2 To pump down" on page 22 for more details.

-6.6.7 To fix the fluorinated greenhouse gases label
+6.6.7 To fix the fluorinated greenhouse gases